 SICP Section 2.5

-So four months after I started and more than 90 solved exercises, I can say Alhamdulillaah chapter 2 is done!
-Section 2.5 was one of the most challenging so far; the exercises revolved around building large easily extensible software systems.
+So, four months after I started and more than 90 solved exercises, I can say Alhamdulillaah, chapter 2 is done!
+Section 2.5 was among the most challenging; the exercises revolved around building large, easily extensible software systems.
 And here are the thoughts again :)

 1. Coercion

-The section revealed the importance of coercion in software development by creating a maths system for various numeric types (e.g. integers, rational, real and complex numbers).
+The section revealed the importance of coercion in software development by creating a math system for various numeric types (e.g., integers, rational, real, and complex numbers).
 Since Scheme is not an OOP language, procedures were used to encapsulate each numeric type’s functionality and ‘install’ them into the system.
 A generic apply function multiplexes routing calls to the matching number type interface.

 integer -> rational -> real ->complex

-By leveraging this hierarchy, it becomes possible to do arithmetic operations on a mixed variety of number types.
-The system just needs to ‘raise’ all the numbers to topmost type in the hierarchy and then invoke the arithmetic operation.
+By leveraging this hierarchy, it becomes possible to perform arithmetic operations on a wide variety of number types.
+The system just needs to ‘raise’ all the numbers to the topmost type in the hierarchy and then invoke the arithmetic operation.

-Lets take it further one bit; if ‘raise’ is possible, then surely ‘demote’ can be done too!
+Let’s take it further; if ‘raise’ is possible, then surely ‘demote’ can be done too!
 A good application of this is ensuring that the results of ‘raised’ operations are in their simplest terms.
 For example, the result of adding these mixed numbers types: 1, 1 – i, 2.0, -1 + i is 3 + 0i.
-The result can be progressively reduced to the integer 3 as shown below:
+The result can be progressively reduced to the integer 3, as shown below:

 3 + 0i -> 3.0 -> 3 / 1 -> 3